On this page

 This work will transform the way we use the bridge by creating safer, more convenient access to active transportation and transit while enabling future improvements.

-H-road network now open
+H-road open

 In June 2025, we opened the residential street network at the north end of the bridge.
 Drivers and pedestrians can now access Continental, Rolston, and Neon streets from Pacific Street, Drake Street, and the Granville Bridge.
 Learn more about this change